IBS irritable bowel syndrome

 My job is to find out what your root causes are

-Not only are everyone’s IBS symptoms different, but the root cause of their problems will be very different too.
+Not only are everyone’s symptoms different, but the root cause of their problems will be very different too.
 Some causes are:

 Hormonal imbalance: When our hormones go haywire, they can affect our sleep, our mood and sadly our guts.